Close a Private Limitedcompany in India.

 - Self-attested PAN and Aadhaar

-- Latest address proof — bank statement or utility bill, less than two months old
+- Latest address proof, less than two months old (bank statement or utility bill)

 - Special resolution authorising the strike-off